aaryabookseller16/aaryabookseller16.github.io/README.md

-# Aarya Bookseller — Portfolio Site
+# Aarya Bookseller — Personal Website

 A private, handcrafted portfolio site built with vanilla HTML, CSS, and JavaScript.
 This repository is the source for a personal website and is not intended for distribution or reuse.